-1. Intended Learning Outcomes: Aligned to At t he end of the course unit student will be able to, Programme ILOs 1.1 Demonstrate the knowledge on theories & approaches of Learning and Teaching Sinhala Language and Literature in primary and secondary school settings as a First Language 1, 2, 7 1.2 Analyze the issues of language teaching in school 3 1.3 Apply the strategies of language learning to identify and accommodate learner specific communicative competencies 3, 4, 5 1.4 Appreciate social, cultural values in Literature 5, 8 1.5 Apply reflective practice for innovative professional development in language teaching 9 1.6 Demonstrate the role of a successful and competent language 6 teacher 2.
-Course Content: Aligned to Course 2.1 Aims and Objectives of teaching a first language and literature (2 hours) ILOs 2.1.1 Dynamics of teaching language and literature in primary and secondary schools 1.1 2.1.2 Modern trends in teaching first language and literature; an introduction 1.1., 1.2 2.2 Language development and first language acquisition (2 hours) 2.2.1 Theories and applications of first language learning 1.3, 1.5 2.2.2 Development stages of first language learning 1.1, 1.3
+1. Intended Learning Outcomes: Aligned to At t the end of the course unit student will be able to, Programme ILOs 1.1 Demonstrate the knowledge on theories & approaches o and Teaching Sinhala Language and Literature in prima secondary school settings as a First Language 0 1.2 Analyze the issues of language teaching in school 3 1.3 Apply the strategies of language learning to identify and accommodate learner specific communicative competen 1.4 Appreciate social, cultural values in Literature 5, 8 1.5 Apply reflective practice for innovative professional dev in language teaching elopment 9 1.6 Demonstrate the role of a successful and competent lang guage 6 teacher 2.
+Course Content: Aligned to Course 2.1 Aims and Objectives of teaching a first language and l terature (2 hours) 2.1.1 Dynamics of teaching language and literature primary and secondary schools 2.1.2 Modern trends in teaching first language and an introduction literature; 1.1., 1.2 2.2 Language development and first language acquisition (2 hours) 1 2.2.1 Theories and applications of first language le arning 1.3, 1.5 2.2.2 Development stages of first language learning g 1.1, 1.3